mallikarjunimmadi/repo/esxtop-offline/README.md

 ### Output behavior

 - default output directory is `output`
-- final merged group files go to `output/raw`
+- final merged group files go directly into `output`
+- with `--no-merge`, each source-folder batch gets its own subdirectory under `output`
 - metadata JSON goes to `output/esxtop-metadata.json`
 - viewer HTML goes to `output/esxtop-visualizer_v0.0.8.html`

 ### Header behavior

-Default behavior writes cleaned headers.
+Default behavior keeps the original ESXTOP timestamp/header names exactly as-is.

+You can omit a header-mode flag entirely, or use `--keep-full-header` explicitly for the same result.

-Use `--keep-full-header` when you want to preserve the original ESXTOP-style timestamp/header names exactly as they appeared in the source data.
+Use `--normalize-headers` when you want the legacy cleaned header format instead.

 ### Resource metrics